 Mel Greblo's driving purpose and passion is to bring people together to co-create change - for ourselves, business and the planet.
 It began as a child, with a hunger for learning, a devotion to social justice and a deep curiosity in people.

 A serial social entrepreneur, Mel has led two national social ventures as Chief Executive and in her senior executive roles, helped build the brands of many of Australia’s great educational, social, cultural and art institutions.
 She has held senior leadership roles in executive strategy, marketing, communications, and development.

 She has three children, has a thirst for learning, a love of nature, books, poetry, literature, art, the ocean, music and writing.
-She has a firm commitment to giving back, and a passion for social change at end of life and is currently Chair of the Board at The Groundswell Project.
+She has a huge commitment to giving back, and a passion for social change at end of life and is currently Chairs the Board at The Groundswell Project.

 Co-Founder & Director